edgeimpulse/expert-projects/elevator-passenger-counting.md

 We only changed the training cycle from **60** to **70**.
 Further increasing a training cycle or learning rate can overfit the data, so we stuck to this.

 For the Neural Network architecture, we used **FOMO (MobileNet V2 0.35)**.
-The results are great, acheiving a bit over 95% accuracy for the model (using quantized int version).
+The results are great, achieving a bit over 95% accuracy for the model (using quantized int version).

 ![](.gitbook/assets/elevator-passenger-counting/Model_output.jpg)